diskuv/dkml-runtime-apps/README.md

 ## Building

-> You can do with following commands in Windows Diskuv OCaml
+> You can do with following commands in Windows DkML
 > preceding with `with-dkml bash`:

 ```sh